 Digital Asset Management Implementations are only considered successful when the system goes live and users start using it with joy.
 If the implementation makes the old processes more cumbersome and difficult to work with, then users will resist changing and digital asset management (DAM) implementation will be a failure.
-That is why CyanGate focuses on user acceptance a very critical factor in all DAM initiatives.
+That is why CyanGate focuses on user acceptance as a very critical factor in all DAM initiatives.

 CyanGate differs from most services companies in the way that we start our work with the successful closure in mind, rather than open-ended deadlines that will not produce results and cost much more than expected.

 The chart above illustrates our approach.
 Though a step-by-step process, CyanGate OpenText Consultants implement OTMM with the aim of high user acceptance and a successful closure.
 Implementation starts with analysis of the workflows in the departments that will start using DAM.
 During the workflow analysis, additional information is captured such as key process metadata, categories, permissions, formats, etc. During analysis, knowledge of common DAM system features and best practices plays an important role in positioning the questions and leading the discussions in such a way that the users start visualizing how they will be using the system in the future.

 The completion of all of the above analysis steps will produce the necessary information to plan the detailed future workflow and state diagrams of the system.
 All of the analysis results are then used in the configuration and development phase of the project.

 Throughout development, the customers is able to development progress through demos at the end of each sprint.
 After demos, customers can provide feedback to refine the solution.